suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0503-Configuring and validating device compliance.md

 14. Verify that you can access Aaron's mailbox.

-    > Note: This is because SEA-WS1 is a managed device and marked as compliant._
+    > Note: This is because SEA-WS1 is a managed device and marked as compliant. make sure Aaron has the licenses assigned.

 15. Close Microsoft Edge and sign out of SEA-WS1.